 - a.
-Place the cylinder head O-rings in the grooves located on top of the cylinder. - b.
-Place the cylinder head assembly on top of the cylinder. - c.
-Hand tighten the outer capscrews and center capscrews into the cylinder head. - d.
+Place the cylinder head O-rings in the grooves located on top of the cylinder. - Place the cylinder head assembly on top of the cylinder. - Hand tighten the outer capscrews and center capscrews into the cylinder head. - d.
+Gaskets MUST be used on the center capscrews of the NG162 models. - e.
 Uniformly torque the cylinder head capscrews per Table 7 "Bolt Torque." - 13.
 Rotate the compressor by hand to verify that it turns freely.
 Ensure that the pistons are not hitting the cylinder head assembly. - 14.
 Follow all procedures listed in the "Pre-Startup Check List" and "Startup Procedure" sections of this manual. - 15.
 Start the compressor and bring to normal operating temperature.
 Stop the compressor, allow it to cool and retorque the valve hold down screws per Table 7 -"Bolt Torque."